| Pub. 536, Net Operating Losses (NOLs) for Individuals, Estates, and Trusts |

 Waiving the 5-year carryback.

-You can choose to figure the carryback period for a farming loss without regard to the special 5-year carry back rule.
+You can choose to figure the carryback period for a farming loss without regard to the special 5-year carryback rule.

-To make this choice for
+To make this choice for 2007,

-on an amended return
+an amended return filed

-write “ Filed pursuant
+“ Filed pursuant to

-to section 301.9100-2” at the top of the statement.
+section 301.9100-2” at the top of the statement.
 File the amended return at the same address you used for your original return.
 Once made, this

 choice is irrevocable.